mbretschn/sabei/README.md

 I try to build a traineddata model for a dot matrix font with custom box data.
+I had no success building traineddata which can recognize a training image shown below.
+I wonder, if it is even possible to create traineddata for the given images.

 The pictures only contain numbers and were taken with a Raspicam.
 I set the value for DPI to 600.
 The complete ground-truth data can be viewed [here](https://github.com/3epnm/sabei).